 - make it accessible to many more people

-- build the necessary connections between people, projects and organisations for real world impact
+- build the necessary connections between internet technologies, people, projects organisations for real world impact.

 - Digital game/ app